Up your burger game and be the hero of your next barbecue with Greek lamb burgers and homemade tzatziki!

 Turn the seasoned meat out on a work surface and form into four (6 ounce) patties.
 Press a shallow dimple in the center of each patty to help the patties cook evenly and prevent them from forming domes in the middle.

-6 Grill the burgers: When your grill is ready, lightly brush the grates with oil.
+When your grill is ready, lightly brush the grates with oil.
 Add the burgers and close the grill.
 Cook the burgers to your desired doneness, flipping halfway through cooking.
-(Cook 3 to 4 minutes on each side for medium rare.)
+(Cook 3 to 4 minutes on each side for medium rare, or to 145°F.)

-7 Finish and serve: Rest your lamb burgers for 3 minutes while you toast the buns.
+Rest your lamb burgers for 3 minutes while you toast the buns on the grill.
 Then serve immediately with tzatziki sauce and other toppings.